-- Offering open access to qualified Aggregators to facilitate wider contractor and customer participation - Providing incentives aligned with the value to the grid - Providing technical and financial assistance to customers to achieve energy savings - Utilizing NMEC methodologies to pay Aggregators based on delivered savings, thus expanding the measures available for implementation - Streamlining the participation process through a primarily pop-NMEC savings methodology, a robust Aggregator-facing tool (the GRID application), and responsive customer service - Allowing flexibility by including a site-based NMEC option if a pop-NMEC is not appropriate for a given project/site
+- Offering open access to qualified aggregators to facilitate wider contractor and customer participation - Providing incentives aligned with the value to the grid - Providing technical and financial assistance to customers to achieve energy savings - Utilizing NMEC methodologies to pay aggregators based on delivered savings, thus expanding the measures available for implementation - Streamlining the participation process through a primarily population-based NMEC savings methodology, a robust aggregator-facing tool (the GRID application), and responsive customer service. - Allowing flexibility by including a site-based NMEC option if pop-based NMEC is not appropriate for a given project/site.

-2.0 Eligibility Requirements
+2. Eligibility Requirements